microprediction/precise/README.md

     for y in ys:
         x, x_cov, s = f(s=s, y=y)

 This package contains lots of different "f"s.
 There is a [LISTING_OF_COV_SKATERS](https://github.com/microprediction/precise/blob/main/LISTING_OF_COV_SKATERS.md) with links to the code.
-See the
+See the [covariance documentation](https://microprediction.github.io/precise/covariance.html).

 ## Usage example: portfolio weights
 Here y is a vector: